 God's love is selfless.
 That means God thinks of us first.
 God is never selfish.
 He doesn't hold back.
 He doesn't give up on us.
 He is willing to love us, even when we don't deserve it.

 ASK: How can we love others like God loves us?
-(Guide students to think about putting others first, forgiving and giving second chances, and loving others even when it is hard.)
+By putting others first, forgiving and giving second chances, and loving others even when it is hard.

 Student Book Activity

 - Student book page 6. - Pencils.